Fuangwith-Bkk/pvc-replicator/README.md

 ## 📝 Project Overview

 The `pvc-replicator` is a demo application designed to continuously replicate data from a source Persistent Volume Claim (PVC) to a destination PVC.
-This can be useful for scenarios like:
+This tool is useful for various scenarios including:

-* Migrating data between different storage classes (e.g., from a vSAN RWX to an AWS gp3 RWO).
+- **Storage migration**: Moving data between different storage classes (e.g., from vSAN RWX to AWS gp3 RWO)
-* Creating live backups or mirrors of data.
+- **Live backups**: Creating real-time mirrors of critical data
-* Synchronizing content between single-writer (RWO) and multi-writer (RWX) volumes.
+- **Volume synchronization**: Syncing content between single-writer (RWO) and multi-writer (RWX) volumes

-The application mounts two PVCs (one as source, one as destination) and uses standard file system commands to copy content at a configurable interval.
+The application mounts two PVCs (source and destination) and uses standard file system commands to copy content at configurable intervals.

 ## 🚀 Getting Started